Stockmann

 Stockmann plc is a Finnish retailer established in 1862.

 Stockmann's seven company-owned department stores are in Finland (five), Estonia (one), and Latvia (one).
 There also were an additional 29 Stockmann-branded department stores in Russia owned and operated by Reviva Holdings, with a license to use the Stockmann name until 2028.

 The Stockmann, Helsinki centre flagship store covers 50000 m2 of retail space and welcomes more than 17 million visitors every year.
 It is the largest department store in the Nordic countries.

 Stockmann owns and manages five shopping malls with 142000 m2 of gross leasable area, of which half is occupied by Stockmann.

 Lindex, owned by Stockmann, has 475 stores in 16 countries, including 39 franchised stores.

 Stockmann has been a member of the International Association of Department Stores from 1950 to 2020, with various CEOs acting as presidents of the Association over time.

 History

 Stockmann's first department store was located at Pohjoisesplanadi 5.

 Stockmann's department store at Kiseleff Bazar, Aleksanterinkatu 28, Helsinki.

-Heinrich Georg Franz Stockmann arrived in the Grand Duchy of Finland in 1852 to work at the Nuutajärvi glass factory and later became the manager of the Helsinki shop.
-In 1859, Stockmann became the manager of the store.

-In 1862, Stockmann took control of the store and the Stockmann department store was officially established.
-The store's first address was in Pohjoisesplanadi 5.
-The department store established on the edge of Helsinki's Market Square initially operated as a general store.
-The clientele consisted mainly of the city's inhabitants who came to Stockmann to buy necessities such as clothes, construction equipment, iron products, glass, porcelain, woven fabrics, threads, and cloths.
-The merchandise supplied diverse daily needs for the urban public, ranging from household goods to construction materials.

-In 1880, Stockmann moved to the Kiseleff building, Aleksanterinkatu 28, by the Senate Square and opened Finland's first continental-style department store, with retail space initially on the first floor and storage and offices on the top floor.
-The company's business was extensive: the range of goods included hardware, glass, porcelain, and fabric departments, as well as general goods for various purposes.
-Stockmann already had several locations around Helsinki, and the business began to decentralize, which led to the need to create a large centralized commercial building.

-The continental-style department store marked a new shopping experience with large showroom windows and bright indoor spaces, attracting a more modern and sophisticated customer base.
-The store catered both to ordinary citizens and perhaps more affluent urban consumers interested in the latest convenient inventions and international goods.

-In 1902, the company was renamed to G.F.
-Stockmann Aktiebolag.
-Georg Franz Stockmann died in 1906.
-The shareholders were Stockmann and his two sons, Karl Stockmann and Frans Stockmann.